tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/create_bodies_from_settings.rst

              :language: cpp

 In this example, the settings for the aerodynamic coefficients and radiation pressure are defined as the most simple models available (constant drag-only aerodynamic coefficients, and cannonball radiation pressure).
 The above approach uses the settings for environment models, just as the `creation of bodies from settings<create_celestial_body_settings>` (which is the preferred and recommended approach in most cases).
 However, instead of storing these environment settings in a larger object defining the settings for the full bodies, and for all bodies together, here we use the environment model settings *one at a time*.
 For each supported environment model, an ``add....`` function is provided in the :mod:`~tudatpy.numerical_simulation.environment_setup` module.

+Note that a similar approach is typically taken to add ground stations to a body (see

 .. seealso::
    A comprehensive list of settings for both types of models can be found in :ref:`available_environment_models`.